THC overdose: symptoms, duration and tips to avoid

 To avoid a THC overdose, mindful consumption is crucial:

-- Start with small amounts, especially for beginners or low tolerance.
+- Start with small quantities especially with beginners or low tolerance.

-- Consume slowly, especially with edibles, as the effect is delayed.
+- Consume slowly especially with edibles, as the effects starts with a delay.

-- Check the potency of the products and adjust the dosage carefully.
+- Check the potency of the products and carefully adjust the dosage.

-- Avoid mixed consumption, as alcohol and other drugs can intensify the effect.
+- Avoid mixed consumption as alcohol and other drugs can intensify the effects.

-- Keepyour environment and mood relaxed to prevent panic attacks.
+- Environment and atmosphere should be relaxed to prevent panic attacks.

-With these measures, you can minimize your risk of THC overdose while ensuring that you can safely enjoy the cannabis experience.
+With these measures, you can minimise your risk of a THC overdose while ensuring that you can enjoy the cannabis experience safely.
 Mindfulness when consuming, knowing the potency of products and choosing a suitable environment are crucial factors in preventing an overdose.

-To summarize: Responsible use of cannabis is key to avoiding negative experiences and getting the most out of the cannabis experience.
+To summarise: Responsible cannabis use is the key to avoiding negative experiences and getting the most out of the cannabis experience.